quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.23.7 – April 26, 2021 =
+* New: Hooks to customize item descriptions, payment methods, tax rates, and tax locations.

 = 1.23.6 – April 22, 2021 =
 * New: Hooks to customize PO number and notes fields